-Our lending division has also had adverse impacts relating to COVID-19.
-Loans originated and serviced under the SBA 7(a) Small Business Loan Program through December 31, 2020 consist primarily of loans to borrowers in the limited service hospitality sector.
-Since the onset of COVID-19 in the United States, our borrowers have been experiencing significant reductions in cash flow as the travel and leisure industry decline caused by COVID-19 has continued to severely impact limited service hospitality properties.
-The substantial majority of our borrowers received relief under the CARES Act during the year ended December 31, 2020 through subsidy in the form of six months of monthly loan payments made on the borrower's behalf pursuant to Section 1112 of the CARES Act.
-Further, Section 1112 of the CARES Act was extended and, beginning February 1, 2021, the CARES Act provides up to an additional three months of subsidy of scheduled principal and interest payments (up to \$9,000 per month, per loan) for the substantial majority of our borrowers.
+Our loans originated and serviced under the SBA 7(a) Small Business Loan Program through December 31, 2021 consist primarily of loans to borrowers in the limited service hospitality sector.
+Certain of our borrowers experienced significant reductions in cash flows as COVID-19 caused reductions in travel.
+However, the substantial majority of our borrowers received relief under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") during the year ended December 31, 2020 through subsidy in the form of six months of monthly loan payments made on the borrower's behalf pursuant to Section 1112 of the CARES Act.
+Section 1112 of the CARES Act was extended and, beginning February 1, 2021, the CARES Act provided up to an additional five months of subsidy of scheduled principal and interest payments (up to \$9,000 per month, per loan).
+Those subsidies were not extended further.